Hvogu/data-BPMN/Examples.md

 </p>

 ## How To Precondition
-Bellow is shown two examples, first of a logical precodition and then of a select precondition:
+Below is shown two examples, first of a logical precodition and then of a select precondition:

 1:
 <p align="left">
   <img src="images/pre.png" width="300" alt="Some Text">